 Whoa…heavy topic, right?
-(Settle in, this is a longer one, but I felt it needed to be said)
+Settle in, this is a longer one, but I feel that someone needs to read this.

 It got me thinking.